 Solution – Our services attempt to compliment and extend the existing team.
 They may have public relations or reputation management needs; we offer specialists in that field to meet those needs.
-Specialists support more advance digital marketing needs, such as Adword campaigns, funnel marketing, content development, and video campaigns.
+In addition, specialists support more advance digital marketing needs, such as Adword campaigns, funnel marketing, content development, and video campaigns.

 - Large corporations (200+ employees) –

 Pain point – Most large companies have these capabilities in-house.
 They typically turn to us to fill in gaps.
-They may have a unique project that needs specific skills but recruiting, and staffing a position doesn’t make sense based on the project’s duration, so they choose to outsource it instead.
+For example, they may have a unique project that needs specific skills, but recruiting and staffing a position doesn’t make sense based on its duration, so they choose to outsource it instead.

 Solution – Each client segment has unique pain points and requires slightly different solutions.
 So, we attempt to tailor our offerings to meet those challenges.
-We develop these personas by talking to potential clients and update them with the feedback we get from current clients.
+We develop these personas by talking to potential clients and updating them with our current clients’ feedback.
 As the market changes, we attempt to update the personas to identify emerging needs.

 In future posts, we will further explore buyer personas and user stories.
 In the market’s needs and learn more – we recommend Buyer Personas – How to Gain Insight into Your Customer’s Expectations, Align Your Marketing Strategies, and Win More Business by Adele Revella.